 - Tell the story of what happens next.

-You can purchase my 150 Picture Writing Prompts resource here.
+You can purchase my 150 Picture Writing Prompts resource on TpT here.
 Or read below to see how you can spend some time grabbing your own images for free.
+Want to purchase this resource right here on the blog?
+Grab it here.

 My students had so much fun with this!
 This was a great time filler for those days when we just couldn’t write the full amount.
 And it also worked well for those crazy holidays/shortened schedule days where kiddos were already crazy!